52147/Java-/Maven.md

 - Hard to maintain.
 For example, open Project that develop at linux environment at window environmenmt will appear some error.

 ## What is Maven
+- Project management:
   - Maven is a tool for managing the project based on the concept of project object model(POM).
   - One project is like a object.
 - Pom.xml: contains the information of one project.
-- Dependency: Mange the project by Maven.
+- Dependency management: Mange the project by Maven.
 Our project can be a resource for other use, and we can also use resource from others projects.
 - Build Lifecycle :
   - process of POM -> Dependency
   - use many plugin to build the different goal. goal: jar package, source code, war, xml